Particular/docs.particular.net/samples/scheduling/fluentscheduler/sample.md

 ## Scale Out

-Note that in this sample an instance of the FluentScheduler is configured to run in every endpoint's instance.
-If an endpoint is [scaled out](/nservicebus/architecture/scaling.md) then the configured jobs will be executed by each of the running instances.
-This behavior needs to be considered when architecting a solution that requires scale out.
-For example message de-duplication may be required, or only running the scheduler on a single endpoint instance.
+Note that in this sample, an instance of the FluentScheduler is configured to run in every endpoint's instance.
+If an endpoint is [scaled out](/nservicebus/architecture/scaling.md), then the configured jobs will be executed by each of the running instances.
+This behavior needs to be considered when designing a solution that requires scale out.
+For example, message de-duplication may be required, or the scheduler might need to be run on a single endpoint instance.

 ## Further information on FluentScheduler